-As of 2016, there were 18 nursing home facilities that are well distributed and collectively operate 2,578 beds.
-140 According to CMS's 2015 Nursing Home Data Compendium, which includes data for the 19 facilities that were operating at the time, the average occupancy rate for DC's nursing home beds was 89%.
+As of 2016, there are 18 nursing home facilities that are well distributed and collectively operate 2,578 beds.
+According to CMS's 2015 Nursing Home Data Compendium, which includes data for the 19 facilities that were operating at the time, the average occupancy rate for DC's nursing home beds was 89%.
 This rate was slightly higher than the national rate of 82% and very similar to the rates in Maryland (88%) and Virginia (87%).
-With respect to nursing home beds per 1,000 population, DC's nursing home bed capacity was comparable to national and regional rates: there were approximately 4.3 nursing home beds per 1,000 population (all ages), compared to 5.3 beds per 1,000 for the nation, 4.7 for Maryland, and 6.2 for Virginia.
+With respect to nursing home beds per 1,000 population, DC's nursing home beds per 1,000 population (all ages), compared to 5.3 beds per 1,000 for the nation, 4.7 for Maryland, and 6.2 for Virginia.
 For District's 65+ population, there were approximately 37.8 nursing home beds per 1,000, which mirrored the national rate (37.8) and was slightly higher than the rates in Maryland (35.4) and Virginia (29.5).
-For the population 85 years and older, there were approximately 263.9 nursing home beds per 1,000 population, matching the rate in Maryland, slightly higher than that of Virginia (239.8), and slightly lower than the national rate (284.3).
+For the population 85 years and older, there were approximately 263.9 nursing home beds per 1,000 population, matching the rate in Maryland, slightly higher than the national rate (284.3).

 In 2014, the re-hospitalization rate for those served in DC's nursing homes was 18.2%, which was slightly higher but comparable to the national rate of 17.5%.
 This rate was also comparable to rehospitalization rates for Maryland and Virginia, which were reported at 17.7% and 17.6% respectively.
 With respect to the rate of "discharge to the community" and the "use of off-label antipsychotics," two other quality measures regularly tracked by the American Healthcare Association, DC's rates were comparable to rates nationally and in Maryland and Virginia.
 With respect to patient characteristics, the 19 nursing homes operating in DC in 2014 served 5,938 patients through 4,375 admissions.
 The average patient age was 77, compared to 78 nationally, 76 in Maryland, and 78 in Virginia.
-Fiftysix percent of patients in DC nursing homes had dementia, compared to 55% of patients nationally.
+Fifty-six percent of patients in DC nursing homes had dementia, compared to 55% of patients nationally.
 The average number of ADL dependencies in DC (7.2) was comparable to the national average (7.8) and averages in Maryland (7.6) and Virginia (7.3).
 Finally, there was considerable variation with respect to the percentage of admissions that were greater than 100 days; in DC, 79% of nursing home admissions were greater than 100 days, compared to 51% nationally, 41% in Maryland, and 43% in Virginia, making DC's rate 50% higher than the national rate.
 See Figure 27 for data.